Data types

 phase()

-Get phase of the signal + noise.
+Get phase of the electrical signal: unwrap(angle(signal+noise)).

-plot([fmt, n, xlabel, ylabel, style, grid, hold])
+plot([fmt, n, xlabel, ylabel, grid, hold, show])

 grid(**kwargs)